uf-mil/mil/docs/development/python_style.md

 To have a method yield rather than simply return, use the `yield` keyword in the method and mark the method docstring with `Yields:`.

+#### Lambda Functions

+Lambda functions are mini-functions.
+They are expressed like so: `lambda x, y: x + y`.

+If you use lambda functions:
+* Keep them to one line.
+If they are longer than 80 characters, just use a nested function.
+* Use them sparingly.
+Using complex, important operations in a lambda functions makes the code harder to debug and harder for other members to understand.

 ### Linting & CI
 Explain the process of Python linting, what is used, and what happens to one's code upon the linter striking it.